11 Tips to Overcome Weight Loss StallsJune 5, 2015

 - Commit to eight hours of good sleep per night.

-- Talk about your weight loss stall with healthcare professionals and people in your life you trust.
+- Talk about your weight loss stall with healthcare professionals and people in your life that you trust.

 - Get your mind off the plateau—get out and attend a concert or sporting event; stroll through the mall, see a couple of movies, visit the library or a bookstore.